Content

 FORMAT_DATE('%Y%m%d',DATE_SUB(CURRENT_DATE(), INTERVAL 1 DAY))

 After BETWEEN, we record the suffix of the first table.
 The phrase CURRENT_DATE (), INTERVAL 3 MONTHS means «select data for the last 3 months from the current date.» The second table suffix is formatted after AND.
-It’s needed to mark the end of the interval as yesterday: CURRENT_DATE (), INTERVAL 1 DAY.
+It's necessary to mark the end of the interval as yesterday: CURRENT_DATE (), INTERVAL 1 DAY.

-2. Retrieve user parameters and indicators
+2. Retrieve User Parameters and Indicators

 In order to unpack them and write the necessary parameters in separate columns, we use the following SQL query: